microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

 * User edits and exports Terraform runtime environment variables, AKA *TF_VAR* (1-time edit).
 The variables are being used throughout the deployment.

 * User deploys the Terraform plan which will deploy the GKE cluster and the GCP compute instance VM as well as an Azure resource group.
-The Azure resource group is required to host the Azure Arc services such as the Azure Arc enabled Kubernetes cluster, the custom location, the Azure Arc data controller, and any database services you deploy on top of the data controller.
+The Azure resource group is required to host the Azure Arc services such as the Azure Arc-enabled Kubernetes cluster, the custom location, the Azure Arc data controller, and any database services you deploy on top of the data controller.

 * In addition, the plan will copy the *local_ssd_sc.yaml* file which will be used to create a Kubernetes Storage Class backed by SSD disks that will be used by Arc Data Controller to create [persistent volume claims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).